syntacticNaCl/wordpress-helpers/readme.md

 A collection of custom WordPress extensions by Zawntech.

+**Currently in initial development.
+API subject to change until a release is tagged.**

 ### Installation

 This plugin must be installed to the must-use plugins directory, ```wp-content/mu-plugins```, by default, so that